hrsh7th/nvim-compe/README.md

 The compe is under development so I will apply breaking change sometimes.

-The below APIs are marked mark as public.
+The below APIs are mark as public.

 ### Vim script